Dissertation Process in the Faculty of Education

 >>> Proposal of opponent and custos (electronic form)

 The doctoral researcher takes care of printing the dissertation.
-You can start the publishing process when you have been granted with the permission to defend.
+You can start the publishing process once you have been granted permission to defend.
 University of Turku has a publication series Annales Universitatis Turkuensis which publishes all the dissertations which have been granted a permission to defend.
 The University recommends that all dissertations and other theses are created digitally and published in the online publication archive.

 >> Instructions in the Library’s ResearchGuides